Quantum Controls & Hardware-Aware Compilation

 Current Research

-- Quantum Circuit Optimizer: Production C++ quantum compiler with OpenQASM 3.0 parser, DAG-based IR, 4 optimization passes, and SABRE routing.
-340 unit tests.
+- Quantum Circuit Optimizer: C++ quantum compiler.
+OpenQASM 3.0 parser, DAG IR, 4 optimization passes, SABRE routing.
+340 tests.

 High-Performance Computing

-- NASA GSFC Intern (Summer 2025): Developed ML framework for cloud base height retrieval from ER-2 airborne observations.
-First-author preprint pending journal submission.
+- NASA GSFC Intern (Summer 2025): ML framework for cloud base height retrieval from ER-2 airborne observations.
+Two first-author papers pending NASA approval.

 Robotics